k2view-academy/K2View-Academy/articles/19_Broadway/21b_iterations_with_condition.md

 The following flow displays an example for a flow of iterations with conditions.
 If Stage 2 is true, its branch will start and execute Stage 5.
 Then, either Stage 8 or 11 will be executed starting an additional split.

-Note that after the loop is completed, both Stage 17 and 18 will run since they depend on Stage 2 and not on the conditions inside the loop.
+Note: Following the completion of the loop, both Stages 17 and 18 will run as they depend on Stage 2 and not on the conditions inside the loop.

 <img src="images/iterate_over_branches.PNG" alt="image" style="zoom:70%;" />